aws/serverless-application-model/INTEGRATION_TESTS.md

 # AWS SAM integration tests

-These integration tests test SAM against AWS services by translating SAM templates, deploying them to Cloud Formation and verifying the resulting objects.
+These tests run SAM against AWS services by translating SAM templates, deploying them to Cloud Formation and verifying the resulting objects.

-They must run under Python 2 and 3.
+They must run successfully under Python 2 and 3.

 ## Run the tests